ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 2. Click the Cloud connection that you want to configure.
 The corresponding **Connection details** page appears.

 3. Click the **Edit details** icon.

+   If you have created a cloud connection with 5 Gbps speed, you cannot increase the speed limit to 10 Gbps.
+   {: note}

 4. Modify the details, review the pricing changes, and click **Save edits**.